-Content Based English as a Second Language | Multiple Credits, 1 Year academic content and performance standards.
+Content Based English as a Second Language | Multiple Credits, 1 Year

+The academic content areas of English Language Arts, social studies, science, and mathematics are used as a vehicle for language learning to ensure that students master academic content and performance standards.
 Instruction is primarily in English, although native language support is provided when necessary and when possible.
 These classes are taught by ESL-certified teachers using a pull-out, push-in, or inclusion approach.